ExpressRail: ExpressRail Port Jersey

 The yard was originally part of the Pennsylvania Railroad Hudson Waterfront operations.
 That operation is now New York New Jersey Rail, which operates the last remaining car float operation in New York Harbor.
 Freight cars are barged across the bay to the Bush Terminal Yard and the 65th Street Yard in Brooklyn.
 Since the 2010 takeover by the PANYNJ extensive work to improve the cross-harbor system has been undertaken, though it was set back due to the effects of Hurricane Sandy in 2012.

 PANYNJ broke ground on a $365 million improvement plan in December 2016.
 It opened in January 2019.
 It features 9,600 feet of working track, 32,000 feet of support track and switches, along with infrastructure to support dual cantilevered rail-mounted gantry cranes.
 It will initially support 125,000 container lifts a year.
 The PANYNJ will also build two new rail-to-barge transfer bridges, purchase two new car float barges, each with 18 rail car capacity, and buy four new ultra low emission locomotives, replacing antiquated units.
 Of the project’s $356 million cost, $320 million will be paid by the agency with the remainder coming from stakeholders.
-The New Jersey Department of Transportation allocated more than $87 million for 2014-2017 fiscal budget for the project and other related word, including land acquisition.
+The New Jersey Department of Transportation allocated more than $87 million for 2014-2017 fiscal budget for the project and other related work, including land acquisition.

 The first phase of the project, with four tracks and two gantry cranes, opened on January 7, 2019.
 The remainder of the project with four additional tracks was completed on June 17, 2019.